feenkcom/gtoolkit.com/pages/doc/moldable.md

         <p><img src="/assets/pictures/doc/moldable/moldable-inspector-custom.png"/></p>
         <p>These are not generic shapes.
 They are custom made.
 They only make sense for the objects they depict.
 Their specificity makes them humane and helps you engage.</p>
         <p>Everything in a software system, including individual objects, can be viewed from multiple perspectives, and we believe the environment should accommodate all these.
 We say it should be moldable.</p>
         <p>Glamorous Toolkit is built from the ground up to be a moldable development environment.
-For example, here is how the inspectors for six distinct objects look like.
+For example, here is how the inspectors for our six objects look like.
 They are distinct, contextual.</p>
         <p><img src="/assets/pictures/doc/moldable/moldable-inspector-all.png"/></p>
-        <p>Changing the way we see our systems can have a dramatic impact on how we reason about our systems.
-We are developing Glamorous Toolkit to show concretely how this applies throughout the whole development cycle all the way from how we depict a single object to how we can steer agile architecture, or how we can explain whole systems to non-technical people.</p>
+        <p>Changing the way we see our systems can have a dramatic impact on how we reason about our systems and it is applicable systematically through all our tools.</p>
+        <p>We are developing Glamorous Toolkit to show concretely how this applies throughout the whole development cycle all the way from how we depict a single object to how we can steer agile architecture, or how we can explain whole systems to non-technical people.</p>
       </div>
     </div>
   </div>